Promoting Your Metabolic Health: A Focus on Odd-Chain Pentadecanoic Acid (C15:0)

 - One odd-chain saturated fatty acid in particular, called C15:0 (pronounced see-fifteen, also called pentadecanoic acid), is emerging as the first essential fatty acid to be discovered in 90 years.
 A growing body of science supports that C15:0 meets the criteria of an essential fatty acid.
 This means that we need adequate levels of C15:0 in our bodies to stay healthy, but our bodies don’t make enough of it, so we need to get C15:0 from our diet or supplements.

-Fatty15 is a once daily and easy to use supplement containing only one ingredient: FA15TM, a pure powder form of C15:0.
-Our studies have demonstrated that fatty15 helps to promote healthy metabolism, including:*
+Fatty15 is a once daily and easy to use supplement containing only one ingredient: FA15TM, a pure, vegan-friendly powder form of C15:0.
+Studies have demonstrated that fatty15 helps to promote healthy metabolism, including:*

 By promoting your metabolic health, our studies have shown that fatty15 can help maintain healthy glucose, cholesterol, and immune homeostasis, as well as healthy liver function.*

-With fatty15, you now have the option to protect your health and age on your own terms.* Consider incorporating fatty15 into your daily health routine to support your metabolic and whole body health at the cellular level.*
+With fatty15, you now have the option to protect your health and age on your own terms, without increasing your intake of the bad, even-chain saturated fatty acids.* Consider incorporating fatty15 into your daily health routine to support your metabolic and whole body health at the cellular level.*

 You May Also Like...